 These images were created based on Lyle McDonald’s model of the genetic limits for maximum muscular potential.
 There are various models but they’re all very similar in the conclusions for the maximum amount of muscle one can gain.

 Since there’s a genetic limit to how much muscle we can gain, we need to be realistic with our rates of progress.
-Casey Butt has an interesting calculator you can check out here.
-Just plug in your current stats he asks for and you’ll get a nice prediction for how big you can be given your genetics.

 The only way to go above and beyond the genetic ceiling for muscle gain is to take androgenic anabolic steroids.
 I’ve never taken steroids, so I cannot give recommendations on this… just know that when you take these drugs, you expand your genetic limits.